aepfli/lyberator/ReadMe.md

 I repeat, I am not telling you to use this, and all kind of alterations, modifications of Software Distributions is happening on your own risk.

+## Testing this PoC

+1. check it out.
+2. run `gradle publishToMavenLocal` - this will build the plugins etc
+3. repackage something with the `testing/extraction` project
+4. use the packaged resources see `testing/usage` project

 ## Repackaging

 First we unzip the SAP Commerce Distribution.